aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

 ### Provisioner

 A single Karpenter provisioner is capable of handling many different pod shapes.
+Karpenter makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.
 In other words, Karpenter eliminates the need to manage many different node groups.
-Karpenter makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.

-Create a simple default provisioner using the command below.
-This provisioner provides instances with the default certificate bundle, and the control plane endpoint url.
+Create a default provisioner using the command below.
+This provisioner configures instances to connect to your cluster's endpoint and discovers resources like subnets and security groups using the cluster's name.

-Importantly, the `ttlSecondsAfterEmpty` value configures Karpenter to deprovision empty nodes.
+The `ttlSecondsAfterEmpty` value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.

 Review the [provsioner CRD](/docs/provisioner-crd) for more information.
-For example, `ttlSecondsUntilExpired` configures Karpenter to deprovision nodes when a maximum age is reached.
+For example, `ttlSecondsUntilExpired` configures Karpenter to terminate nodes when a maximum age is reached.

 ```bash
 cat <<EOF | kubectl apply -f -